Horizonll/MOS-Brain/documents/client/README.md

 > not ```Action.py```.
 The reason is that the camera have to look at both the ball and
 > the field to avoid mistracking, so external controlling of the neck and head will
 > disturb the algorithm in ```Vision.py```.
+> But although not recommanded, there is a api to disable auto tracking.
+See apis below

 ##### directory: sub_statemachines/